fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 #### Making NuGet packages

-See http://nuget.org to learn how to make and publich NuGet packages.
+See http://nuget.org to learn how to make and publish NuGet packages.

 ### Other Package Mechanisms